 Overview

 Dr. Goldman-Mellor was on sabbatical leave as a Fulbright Scholar during the spring and summer of 2023.
 Her Fulbright research used population-based Norwegian linked health and social register data to investigate how experiencing serious acts of violence is associated with subsequent risk for non-fatal and fatal suicidal behavior, as well as psychiatric disorder.
-This work is shedding new light on the links between violence and suicidality and psychiatric disorder, which pose growing health threats worldwide.
+This work shed new light on the links between violence and suicidality and psychiatric disorder, which pose growing health threats worldwide.

 You can find more information about ongoing and past projects on the Research page, and links to selected papers on the Publications page.
 You can find information about the courses Dr. Goldman-Mellor teaches on the Teaching page.